simov/grant/README.md

 }
 ```

-This `/hello?access_token=...` potentially may leak private data in your server logs, especially if you are behind reverse proxy.
+This `/hello?access_token=...` redirect potentially may leak private data in your server logs, especially if you are behind reverse proxy.

 It is **recommended** to use the *session* `transport` instead: